Commander of U.S. Southern Command to visit Guyana

-Kaieteur News – U.S. Army General Laura Richardson, commander of U.S. Southern Command (SOUTHCOM), is slated to visit Guyana from August 29 to 31, 2022 to meet with government and defense leaders for talks on the bilateral security partnership between the United States and Guyana.
+Kaieteur News – U.S. Army General, Laura Richardson, Commander of U.S. Southern Command (SOUTHCOM), is expected to visit Guyana today to meet with Government and defense leaders for talks on the bilateral security partnership between the United States and Guyana.

-This is according to a US Embassy release which revealed that Richardson is visiting Guyana 10 months after assuming duties as SOUTHCOM’s commander and nearly five months after meeting with Caribbean defense and public-security leaders during the 2022 Caribbean Nations Security Conference in April in Bridgetown, Barbados.

-During her two-day stay in Georgetown, she will meet with U.S. Ambassador to Guyana Sarah-Ann Lynch, President of Guyana His Excellency Dr. Mohamed Irfaan Ali, and Guyana Defence Forces (GDF) Chief-of-Staff, Brigadier Godfrey Bess.

 By Sir Ronald Sanders Kaieteur News – Once again, politicians in the U.S. are entangling the internal politics of... more